 Ready to learn more?

-Over 70 cities and organizations around the world are using Strava Metro to improve their bicycle and pedestrian infrastructure.
-Here are a few inspiring examples of groups partnering with Metro to answer a specific question or make a direct impact on transportation in their area.
+Over 100 transportation planning departments around the world use Strava Metro to improve their bicycle and pedestrian infrastructure.
+Here are a few inspiring examples of groups partnering with Metro to make a direct impact on active transportation in their area.

 Seattle Department of Transportation